216.1 Guideline: Public Comment

 If multiple individuals wish to address the same subject during public comment, they may be asked to select a representative to speak for the group.
 Speakers may be asked to submit a written copy of their prepared statement in advance of the meeting.

-If individuals are attending a board meeting without public comment on the agenda, they may write down comments and deliver them to the Board Secretary who will share them with all board members.
+If individuals are attending a board meeting without public comment on the agenda, they may write down comments and deliver them to the board secretary who will share them with all board members.

 IV.
 PUBLIC COMMENT

-School district administration will be responsible for implementation of public comment including sign up, documentation, and sharing of guidelines.
+District administration will be responsible for implementation of public comment including sign up, documentation, and sharing of guidelines.

-The School Board takes into consideration comments made during public comment, but will not hold a two-way dialogue or interactive discussion during public comments.
+The school board takes into consideration comments made during public comment, but will not hold a two-way dialogue or interactive discussion during public comments.
 The board may provide a response at a later time and/or may provide clarification of points of fact as appropriate during the meeting.

 V. COMMUNICATION DURING PUBLIC COMMENT

-Members of the public may not engage in conduct that materially and substantially disrupts any part of a School Board meeting, or that otherwise impedes the School Board’s ability to conduct its business in an orderly and efficient fashion.
+Members of the public may not engage in conduct that materially and substantially disrupts any part of a school board meeting, or that otherwise impedes the School Board’s ability to conduct its business in an orderly and efficient fashion.

 VI.
 COMMUNICATION ABOUT PUBLIC COMMENT

-School district administration will be responsible for broadly communicating the guidelines for public comment at the board of education meetings.
+District administration will be responsible for broadly communicating the guidelines for public comment at the board of education meetings.
 Methods should include website, school handbooks, direct communication to families and more.

 Dated: November 20, 2017

-Revised: September 17, 2021
+Revised: September 17, 2021; April 3, 2023